Undergraduate study is offered through the faculties of each of the separate schools and colleges comprising the University.

 Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
 Students interested in correlating their academic study with practical experience are encouraged to explore the feasibility of participating in an internship.

 The University also offers a total of 15 credits for students participating in the following special, formalized internships: Senate Session Assistant Program (U Uni 391), Assembly Session Intern Program (U Uni 392), Operational and Applied Communication Theory (A Com 392, 393), and the Empire State Youth Theatre Institute (A Cas 390).
-These latter established internships take advantage of Albany's location in the state's capital.
-Albany is also affiliated with the Washington Center (see U Uni 393, WCLA Internship) and American University's Washington semester program, both of which provide opportunities in Washington, D.C.
+These latter established internships take advantage of Albanyís location in the stateís capital.
+Albany is also affiliated with the Washington Center (see U Uni 393, WCLA Internship).

 The range of possible internship opportunities is too great to list here.
 The more common internships pursued by previous students through U Uni 390 have included work with: U.S. Congress, federal judiciary and numerous federal executive agencies, various state agencies (Lt.
-Governor's Office, Attorney General, Correctional Services, Division of Criminal Justice, etc.), the New York Public Interest Research Group, the Civil Liberties Union, the Environmental Planning Lobby, Albany Medical Center, stock brokerage firms, law firms and media internships with local and national television stations and corporations.
-Further information and application forms for U Uni 390 may be obtained from the Office of Undergraduate Studies, AD 118.
+Governorís Office, Attorney General, Correctional Services, Division of Criminal Justice, etc.), the New York Public Interest Research Group, the Civil Liberties Union, the Environmental Planning Lobby, Albany Medical Center, stock brokerage firms, law firms and media internships with local and national television stations and corporations.
+Further information and application forms for U Uni 390 may be obtained from the Office of Vice Provost for Undergraduate Education, LC 30.

 In addition to the credit-bearing internships, there are also many opportunities for noncredit internships, mostly during the summer, some of which pay the participants a stipend.
-Information on many of these programs and their application process is available through the Advisement Services Center/Undergraduate Studies.
+Information on many of these programs and their application process is available through the Career Development Center.

 Community and Public Service

 Through a community and public service program offered by the School of Social Welfare, undergraduates may earn up to 6 credits through enrollment in R Ssw 290 and 390.
-Through the program, students participate in volunteer work for a minimum of 100 hours per semester (about 7 &; hours per week) in one of many public or private agencies involving different types of service to the community.
-A community and public service component is also a feature of the Project Renaissance Program.
+Through the program, students participate in volunteer work for a minimum of 100 hours per semester (about 7 ½ hours per week) in one of many public or private agencies involving different types of service to the community.

 Study at Other Institutions